nf-core/differentialabundance/docs/usage.md

 ### Decoupler

 [Decoupler](https://decoupler-py.readthedocs.io/en/latest/index.html) is a Python function that infers biological regulator activities—such as transcription factor or pathway activity—from omics data using multiple statistical enrichment methods.
 It takes as input a gene expression matrix and a prior knowledge network linking regulators to target genes, and applies one or more methods (e.g., ULM, MLM, wsum) to estimate regulator activity scores across samples.
 The function supports optional consensus scoring and outputs method-specific activity estimates and p-values, making it a versatile tool for activity inference in both bulk and single-cell datasets.
-If you want to see the full list of available methods and functions, refer to the functions's [official guide]("https://decoupler-py.readthedocs.io/en/latest/generated/decoupler.decouple.html#decoupler.decouple").
+If you want to see the full list of available methods and functions, refer to the function's [official guide](https://decoupler.readthedocs.io/en/v1.9.2/generated/decoupler.decouple.html#decoupler.decouple).

 This tool is turned off by default, the following example shows how to enable it: